Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Background

-Most proponents of novel NMT systems evaluate them by computing BLEU \cite{papineni_bleu_2002} on the test data.
+Novel MT systems are usually evaluated by computing BLEU \cite{papineni_bleu_2002} on the test data.
 However, BLEU is ill-equipped to capture the improvements achieved by context-aware MT~\citep{hardmeier_discourse_2012}, because contextualization can improve the translation of only a small fraction of the words in a document, while most of the words can be correctly translated without knowing the context.
 For instance, only a fraction of the anaphoric pronouns in a document has its nominal antecedent outside its own sentence.
 However, despite being sparse, these few cases strongly impact the quality of translation ~\citep{laubli_has_2018,popescu-belis_context_2019}.
-As a consequence, a number of discourse-targeted test sets and automatic metrics have been proposed to measure improvements in context-aware MT \cite{maruf_survey_2019}, the most widely adopted ones being contrastive test sets.
+Consequently, a number of discourse-targeted test sets and automatic metrics have been proposed to measure improvements in context-aware MT \cite{maruf_survey_2019}, the most widely adopted ones being contrastive test sets.

-\textbf{Contrastive test sets.} Contrastive sets ~\citep{bawden_evaluating_2018,muller_large-scale_2018,voita_context-aware_2019} consist of a number of source sentences, each paired with a correct translation and some incorrect ones.
-Models are assessed on their ability to rank the correct translation higher than the incorrect one.
-In many cases, the correct translation can only be identified by looking at context, which is provided for both source and target sides.
-Therefore, the ranking accuracy reflects the context-modeling ability of the translation system under evaluation.
+\textbf{Contrastive test sets} \citep{bawden_evaluating_2018,muller_large-scale_2018,voita_context-aware_2019} consist of a number of source sentences, each paired with a correct translation and some incorrect ones.
+Models are assessed on their ability to rank the correct translation first.
+In many cases, this can be identified only by looking at context, which is provided for both source and target sides.
+Therefore, the ranking accuracy reflects the context-modeling ability of the evaluated translation system.